Minor (law): United Kingdom

-In England and Wales, cases of minors breaking the law are often dealt with by the Youth Offending Team.
-If they are incarcerated, they are sent to a Young Offender Institution.
+In England and Wales, the Family Law Reform Act 1969 set the age of majority in both nations at 18.
+While in Northern Ireland, the age of majority is set at 18 by the Age of Majority Act (Northern Ireland) 1969 - (which directly corresponds to the former legislation, enacted in England and Wales).
+In Scotland, the Age of Legal Capacity (Scotland) Act 1991 sets out that the legal age of capacity within the country is 16.

+The (minimum) age of criminal responsibility in England and Wales, and Northern Ireland is 10.
+Sentencing guidelines in these three jurisdictions is often tiered, so that a person who is over the age of criminal responsibility (but not of full age), will receive more lenient treatment depending on how old said person is (so for example, punishment will differ between an offender who is under 12, under 14, or under 16, at the time of a given offence, for example, with harsher punishments being received the higher the age of the offender in question).

+In Scotland, the (minimum) age of criminal responsibility is 12.

-Things that persons under 18 are prohibited from doing include sitting on a jury, voting, standing as a candidate, buying or renting films with an 18 certificate or R18 certificate or seeing them in a cinema, being depicted in pornographic materials, suing without a litigant friend, being civilly liable, accessing adoption records and purchasing alcohol, tobacco products, knives and fireworks.
-The rules on minimum age for sale of these products are frequently broken so in practice drinking and smoking takes place before the age of majority; however many UK shops are tightening restrictions on them by asking for identifying documentation from potentially underage customers.
+Things that persons under 18 are prohibited from doing include sitting on a jury, standing as a candidate, buying or renting films with an 18 or R18 classification or seeing them in a cinema, suing without a litigant friend, and purchasing alcohol, or tobacco products.

 Driving certain large vehicles, acting as personal license holder for licensed premises, and adopting a child are permitted only upon the age of 21.
 The minimum age to drive a HGV1 vehicle was reduced to 18.
 However, certain vehicles, e.g., steamrollers, require that someone be 21 years of age to obtain an operating license.